The heart of a healthy pregnancy

 “If we can understand how their physiology is different,” she says, “we might be able to use different types of exercise to actually improve their outcomes.”

-Davenport, Steinback and Meah are funded by supporters of the Lois Hole Hospital for Women through WCHRI.
+Davenport, Steinback and Meah are funded by the Alberta Women’s Health Foundation through WCHRI.